-Finally, thresholds for SST and surface ocean pH tolerance are derived from published studies in the literature, and it is assumed that results found in literature apply directly to our research, despite the differing spatial and temporal resolutions and local variation.
-Nonetheless, notwithstanding this, and the effects of coral adaptation and species composition, the present-day distribution of corals against SST and pH, as well as the fact that we are using mean SST values rather than maximum, suggests that these are reasonable first-order assumptions to make.
+Finally, thresholds for SST and surface ocean pH tolerance are derived from published studies in the literature, and it is assumed that results found in literature apply directly to our research, despite differing spatial and temporal resolutions and local variation.
+Nonetheless, even given the assumptions and caveats above, the fact that we are using mean SST values rather than maxima, suggests that these are reasonable first-order assumptions to make.

-It is also important to note that this study only employed the use of one ESM, IPSL-CM6A-LR, and one RCP, RCP8.5.
-Results obtained from this study represent the upper end of SST and surface ocean pH values under a high-emissions CO2 emissions pathway (RCP 8.5) (Bryndym-Buchholz et al. 2019).
-However, using another RCP, such as the high-mitigation RCP 2.6 for instance, would change the results.
-Nonetheless, present trajectories of GHG emissions map more closely to RCP8.5 than 2.6 (Schwalm et al. 2020).
-It is also possible that the results produced using another ESM, such as CESM of GFDL for instance, would have given slightly different results (Séférian et al. 2020).
-However, ESMs under CMIP6 have greatly improved from those used in Phase 5 of the Coupled Model Intercomparison Project, better capturing many properties of marine biogeochemistry (Séférian et al. 2020).

 Data limitations

-As previously mentioned, both the point data for the current global distribution of MPAs (UNEP-WCMC and IUCN 2021) and reefs (UNEP-WCMC et al. 2021) were excluded from the analysis as they did not specify the area nor extent.
-However, this is a relatively small fraction of reefs (5.01%) and MPAs (8.62%), and without the area data it is impossible to include these in the analysis.
+As previously indicated, both the point data for the current global distribution of MPAs (UNEP-WCMC and IUCN 2021) and reefs (UNEP-WCMC et al. 2021) were excluded from the analysis as they did not specify area nor extent.
+However, this represented a relatively small fraction of reefs (5.01%) and MPAs (8.62%), and without the area data it was impossible to include these in the analysis.
 Additionally, over 8485.33x103 km2 of MPA area, or approximately 36% of total MPA area, was classified as not assigned, not applicable or not reported for the IUCN Protected Area category by the data provider (UNEP-WCMC 2019).
-Therefore, there is the potential for more reefs to be contained within MPAs of specific categories, but since the MPAs were not assigned an IUCN category, it was not possible to identify whether or not their current management practices are sufficient. (reword the last sentence)
+Therefore, more reefs than those used for our analysis are contained within MPAs, but as they lacked an IUCN category classification, it was not possible to evaluate them in this context.